Charney Hall

 Email Lists

-The SBA Director of Internal Communications is the only person authorized to send emails to the SBA email list, which includes all law students.
-Each LSO is permitted to send one email every seven days.
+The SBA Director of Internal Communications reviews proposed emails and approves use of the SBA email list, which includes all law students.
+Each LSO is to work within the format set by Law Student Services as a guide for the frequency of email distribution community-wide.

 Digital Signage